lf-/gankra.github.io/blah/fix-rust-pointers/index.md

 ## Aliasing

 [Aliasing](https://rust-unofficial.github.io/too-many-lists/fifth-stacked-borrows.html) is a [very important concept](https://doc.rust-lang.org/nightly/nomicon/aliasing.html) in compilers and language semantics.
-At a high-level, it is the study of the *observability* of modifications to memory.
+At a high-level, it's the study of the *observability* of modifications to memory.
 We call it *aliasing* because the problem is very easy until you can refer to a piece of memory in more than one way.
 Pointers are just nicknames for memory.

-The primary function of alias analysis is as a model for when the compiler can semantically cache memory accesses.
+The primary function of aliasing is as a model for when the compiler can semantically cache memory accesses.
 This can either mean assuming a value in memory hasn't been modified *or* assuming a write to memory isn't necessary.
 This is exceptionally important because *essentially all program state is semantically in memory*.
-It is literally impossible for a general purpose programming language that does *anything* on the behalf of the programmer to allow arbitrary reads and writes to memory.
+It's impossible for a general purpose programming language that does *anything* on the behalf of the programmer to allow arbitrary reads and writes to memory.

-As a hopefully extremely obvious example that we can all agree on, the compiler should be able to assume that the following program will pass `1` to `println!`:
+As a hopefully extremely obvious example that we can all agree on, a compiler should be able to assume that the following program will pass `1` to `println!`:

 ```rust
 let mut x = 0;